 Imam Abdul Wajid

-Imam Abdul Wajid was born in Chicago,il.
+Imam Abdul Wajid was born in Chicago, Il.
 At a very young age, he memorized the glorious Quran at the acclaimed Darul Uloom in Buffalo, New York.
 Upon completion of the Quran, Imam Abdul Wajid started his pursuit of Islamic knowledge.
 He spent 6 years, where he completed his hadith studies under prominent scholars of fiqh and hadith following the traditional curriculum of Islamic education.
-He went on to do his master’s specializing in tafseer and in issuing Islamic legal verdicts (ifta) as well.
-He is actively involved with the youth, interfaith, outreach and dawah work.
+He went on to pursue his master’s specializing in tafseer and in issuing Islamic legal verdicts (ifta) as well.
+He is actively involved with the youth, interfaith, outreach and dawah.
 He is often invited to speak at colleges, universities and seminars.
 He also has interests in Islamic poetry, humour and sports.

-Wasiullah Mohamed grew up in Harrisburg, Pennsylvania attended the University of Pittsburgh to earn degrees in Neuroscience, the History and Philosophy of Science, and Religious Studies.
+Wasiullah Mohamed grew up in Harrisburg, Pennsylvania.
+He attended the University of Pittsburgh to earn degrees in Neuroscience, the History and Philosophy of Science, and Religious Studies.

-He held several leadership positions in Pittsburgh including Founder/Executive Director of the Office of Pitt Serves’ Student Civic Engagement Council, Executive Board Director of the Resident Student Association, and Director of the Food Pantry Program at the ICP among others.
+He held several leadership positions in Pittsburgh including Founder/Executive Director of the Office of Pitt Serves’ Student Civic Engagement Council, Executive Board Director of the Resident Student Association, and Director of the Food Pantry Program at the ICP.

 A recent graduate of Indiana University of Pennsylvania in Business Administration and Human Resources, Hira is volunteering four hours M-F, with administrative support.
 She is the friendly voice when you call ICP for questions about programming, donations, etc. Hira grew up in Monroeville where she graduated from Gateway High School.
 She volunteers with the Muslim Women’s Association, taught Sunday School at MCCGP, and served as a counselor for years at the Pittsburgh Muslim Youth Summer Camp.